sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 You will see that the modification probability is now either a value very close to zero or a value very close to one.

-The reason we do not get zero or one is because mod BAM probabilities are discretized by 1/256.
-So, modkit outputs the midpoint of the first and the last interval as the lowest and the highest probabilities respectively.

 ### (optional) Multiple modifications

 Please note that if there are multiple modifications, a base